codatio/codat-docs/docs/sfc/mapping-specifications/xero-mapping-specification.md

 A single bill credit note is pushed each day representing all fee refunds processed that day.

-:::caution Payment fee refunds account
+:::Caution Payment fee refunds account

 If the selected target account is a bank account, bills are represented as a bank transaction (receive money) and will not be represented as a credit note.
 :::